pauloguimaraes871/factoRverse/README.md

 Signal selection is usually conducted by alpha hypothesis testing.
 The package covers many methods to multiple testing, including frequentist and hierarchical bayesian methods.

 Finally, it is also worth mentioning that the package handles paralallelization and functional programming in order to speed up computation.
-Parallelization is implemented through futures package and backends can be set via the plan() function.
+Parallelization is implemented through futures package and backends can be set via the `future::plan()` function.